 A baby isn’t born with the innate ability to dislike themselves.
 It is their first experiences that sets the groundwork for whether they will learn to love themselves or not.
 A person who is confident and self-assured has probably experienced more positive affirmations from the outside world to enable them able to reaffirm to themselves that they are filled with self-love.

 How Do You Know If You Need Self-Love Affirmations?

 The way you currently think and behave is characteristic of whether or not you have a positive identity that is filled with self-love.
-Thoughts, feelings and behaviors that may indicate that you lack self-love and could use some positive affirmations include:
+Thoughts, feelings and behaviors that may indicate that you lack self-love and could use some positive affirmations for manifesting the destiny includes:

 – You are filled with self-doubt.